 You must submit documentation for each dependent you wish to enroll for coverage verifying he/she meets the eligibility requirements of the Program.
-If you do not provide all required documentation by the deadline, his/her coverage may be terminated.
+If you do not provide all required documentation at the time of enrollment the dependent(s) will not have coverage.
 The following chart lists eligible dependents and the documents you must submit to cover an eligible dependent.
 Photocopies are acceptable provided any seal or official certification can be seen clearly.